Note 1 - Description of the Business and Summary of Significant Accounting Policies

 $47,781of these notes remained outstanding and will be converted into

-273,034shares of our common stock at such time as the
+273,034shares of our common stock at such time when the conversion will

 notrepayable in cash.

 noassurance that additional financing will be available when needed or that management will be able to obtain financing on terms acceptable to the Company.
-A failure to raise sufficient capital, generate sufficient product revenues, control expenditures and regulatory matters, among other factors, will adversely impact the Company’s ability to meet its financial obligations as they become due and payable and to achieve its intended business objectives.
+A failure to raise sufficient capital will adversely impact the Company’s ability to meet its financial obligations as they become due and payable and to achieve its intended business objectives.
 If the Company is unable to raise sufficient additional funds, it will have to scale back its operations.

 Basis of Presentation

 notinclude all the information and footnotes required by U.S. Generally Accepted Accounting Principles ("GAAP") for complete financial statements.
-These unaudited interim financial statements should be read in conjunction with the audited financial statements and accompanying notes as found in the Company’s Annual Report on Form
+These unaudited condensed interim financial statements should be read in conjunction with the audited financial statements and accompanying notes as found in the Company’s Annual Report on Form

 notnecessarily indicative of the results that